firefly-iii/docs/docs/import/csv.rst

 There are also some options:

-* ``--start`` set this so the job will start right now.
 * ``--token=<token>`` set this to the token you can find on your profile page.
 The import will not work without it.

 The command then becomes:

 .. code-block:: bash

-   php artisan firefly:create-import file.csv config.json --start --token=<token>
+   php artisan firefly-iii:create-import file.csv config.json --token=<token>

 You can read more about this command in the help text.

 .. code-block:: bash

-   php artisan help firefly:create-import
+   php artisan help firefly-iii:create-import

 Best practices
 --------------